danielfdickinson/hugoDebugTables/README.md

 where a pages appears in the debug table you will be able to view detailed Hugo variables for that page.

+##### WARNING: expandPage is SLOW!!!

+expandPage in a partial or site-wide means that for every page on the site, the entire site's metadata gets processed.
+This can **exponentially** increase your build times.
+Use sparingly and knowing you may need to cancel the build due to time or memory and cpu constraints.

 ##### As a partial

 ```go